 Mistake, intoxication, and misunderstandings are generally not defenses to indecent exposure charges in Ohio.
 However, prosecutors will likely not bring charges if you clearly lacked the intent, and no one was offended by your actions.

 Many avenues exist for a successful public indecency defense, and your case likely will not go to trial.
 You have a good opportunity to get charges reduced or dropped if you take immediate action and contact a lawyer right away.
 If we have any argument that the state’s case is weak, we will ask the judge to dismiss the charges.

 Get a Free Case Evaluation With a Columbus Public Indecency Lawyer

-If you are facing public indecency charges, our Columbus indecent exposure lawyers at Koenig & Owen, LLC are here to fight hard for you.
+If you are facing public indecency charges, our Columbus indecent exposure lawyers at James D. Owen, LLC are here to fight hard for you.
 We offer a free consultation, which will cover a thorough review of your charges and possible plea options.
 We will explain:

 - the strong points and weak points of your case

 - the possible outcome of a criminal trial